Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 - extern struct M0_net_xprt M0_lnet_xprt;

 The variable represents the LNet transport module, and its address should be passed to the M0_net_domain_init() subroutine to create a network domain that uses this transport.
 This is captured in the refinement [r.M0.net.xprt.lnet.transport-variable].

+**Support for automatic provisioning from receive buffer pools**

+The design includes support for the use of pools of network buffers that will be used to receive messages from one or more transfer machines associated with each pool.
+This results in greater utilization of receive buffers, as fragmentation is reduced by delaying the commitment of attaching a buffer to specific transfer machines.
+This results in transfer machines performing on-demand, minimal, policy-based provisioning of their receive queues.
+This support is transport independent, and hence, can apply to the earlier bulk emulation transports in addition to the LNet transport.

+The design uses the struct M0_net_buffer_pool object to group network buffers into a pool.
+New APIs will be added to associate a network buffer pool with a transfer machine, to control the number of buffers the transfer machine will auto-provision from the pool, and additional fields will be added to the transfer machine and network buffer data structures.